Special Operations Forces Teletraining System

 SOF Command Language Program Managers (CLPMs) may propose a class.
 The CLPM must have at least two students ready to train, may propose the schedule and other details, and may be asked to pay for the instructor.

-The SOFTS Schoolhouse will be closed on Monday, May 25th in observance of Memorial Day.
+The SOFTS Schoolhouse will be closed on Friday, July 3rd and Saturday, July 4th in observance of Independence Day